 Identifying Parts of Speech

-Do you struggle with getting your students to dissect sentences to determine the different parts of speech?
+Do you struggle with getting your students to identify parts of speech?
 No matter how many times you teach a skill, do they still have difficulty identifying basic grammar skills?
 Getting my students to identify parts of speech was a huge battle.
 If you can relate, I want to help!!
-Grab these free grammar practice skill cards to give that extra “oomph” to your grammar instruction and read on as to how I use them.

 Over the years, I have tried various strategies.
 I found that there is not ONE magic strategy that truly works in helping students learn parts of speech.
 I have resorted to implementing various strategies to help my students retain and master those pesky skills that they seem to “forget” year after year.

 Grammar Practice Skill Cards

-I had the bright idea to create grammar practice skill cards (that’s a mouth full) to identify parts of speech in sentences.
-There are various forms of response cards for reading and thought, “HMMM.
+I had the bright idea to create practice skill cards for grammar (that’s a mouth full) to help students identify parts of speech in various types of sentences.
+There are various forms of response cards for reading and other subjects, so I thought, “HMMM.
 I should create something like this for grammar to see if it helps my kiddos?!?”
-This thinking is how my grammar skill cards came to life.
+This thinking is how my practice skill cards came to life.

 They were a HUGE hit!!
 My students LOVE them.
-They truly give students a sense of ownership, which helps to build their confidence.
-When my students figure out that finding parts of speech within a sentence is not difficult, they become more aware of how the words fit together.
-They become aware of what they are reading and how words work together to create beautiful sentences.
+The skill cards truly give students a sense of ownership, which helps to build their confidence.
+When students figure out that finding parts of speech within a sentence is not difficult, they become more aware of how the words fit together.
+In turn, they become aware of what they are reading and how words work together to create beautiful sentences.
 They start looking at the words individually, which as teachers, want for our students.
 This is also a way to combine reading and grammar.
 As your students are reading, they are also searching for grammar skills.

 For our grammar instruction, we focus on one skill per week.
 My grammar lessons do not take long at all.
-Depending on what the day has in store for us, we may spend anywhere from 15-20 minutes a day.
+Depending on what the day has in store for us, we may spend anywhere from 10-15 minutes a day.

-Second, after the skill is introduced on Monday, the students will have until Wednesday/Thursday to turn in a sticky note with an example sentence using the skill correctly.
-They can pull this sentence from their AR book, science book, Scholastic News, etc.… It does not matter where they pull the sentence from as long as they can correctly identify the week’s skill.
+After the skill is introduced on Monday, the students will have until Wednesday/Thursday to turn in a sticky note with an example sentence using the skill correctly.
+They can pull this sentence from their AR book, science book, Scholastic News, etc. It does not matter where they pull the sentence from as long as they can correctly identify the grammar skill for that week.

 Students grab a card with a sticky note and take it back to their spot.
 Once they find a sentence that works, the student will write the sentence on the sticky note.
 They can either highlight or underline the focus skill.
 I use the sticky notes as an informal assessment to see how the student is doing and if he or she is struggling.
 If I have several struggling students, I will pull a quick skill strategy group on Thursday to review before the test on Friday.
 If I have one or two, I usually pull those students independently to work one-on-one.
 I pull those students to correct any misconceptions they may have about the focus skill.
 By doing this weekly task, I am able to build a foundation of mastery for my students.

 Building a Solid Grammar Foundation

-Over the years, my grammar instruction has evolved to a place where I can confidently say that most of my students master identifying parts of speech just by simply looking at a sentence.
+Over the years, my grammar instruction has evolved to a place where I can confidently say that most of my students master identifying various parts of speech by simply looking at a sentence.
 They can quickly call out the various parts of speech within one sentence.
-This foundation took a long time to build.
+This foundation has taken a long time to build through trial and error.

-Grab a Free Set of Grammar Practice Below!
+Grab a Free Set of Grammar Skill Cards!